cvlab-yonsei/PISR/README.md

 This is an official implementation of the paper "Learning with Privileged Information for Efficient Image Super-Resolution", accepted to ECCV2020.

-This work effectively boosts the performance of FSRCNN by exploiting a distillation framework, treating HR images as priviliged information.
+This work effectively boosts the performance of FSRCNN by exploiting a distillation framework, treating HR images as privileged information.

 For more information, checkout the project site [[website](https://cvlab.yonsei.ac.kr/projects/PISR/)] and the paper [[PDF]()].